ThirdAILabs/Universe/README.md

 commands database (you shouldn't ever need to call this script manually).

-## Development (Deprecated, use scripts in bin, see above)
+## Manual building and testing (DEPRECATED, use scripts in bin, see above)
 1. Clone this repository and navigate into it.
 2. `$ mkdir build && cd build`
 3. `$ cmake ..` - this will generate the makefile that can be used to compile the code.
 4. `$ make all` will compile all targets.
 Or you can use `$ make <target name>` to build a specific target.
-Run with -j$NUM_JOBS to build in paralell ($NUM_JOBS should be ~1.5 times the total number of threads on your machine for best performance).
+Run with -j$NUM_JOBS to build in parallel ($NUM_JOBS should be ~1.5 times the total number of threads on your machine for best performance).
 5. All executables will be in their corresponding directory within the build directory. e.g. the mpi_example executable will be in `Universe/build/examples/mpi-example/mpi_example`.
 6. To run tests simply run `$ ctest` from within the build directory after compiling all of the targets, or optionally pass a regular expression to filter tests (or provide an explicit test names) `$ ctest -R <test filter expression>`.